 Spiritual development through creating an atmosphere of love and acceptance of each child as a unique individual created by God.
 We encourage children to develop a sense of love, hope, and trust in God through daily prayers at meal time, occasional age-appropriate Bible-based stories and songs, and for our older children, monthly chapel time in the church sanctuary.

 Enrichment Classes offering a variety of learning experiences taught by teachers from outside the program specialized in these areas.
-Examples include: Science Wonders, Music and Movement, and for our 5-day 5s, French.
+Examples include: Science Wonders, Music and Movement, and for our 5-day 5s, Spanish.
 The Threes, Fours, and Fives have at least three off-site field trips each year; the Fives have additional opportunities for field trips.
 Parents are encouraged to join their children on these trips, space permitting.

 Daily Schedules vary by age and by class.
 Teachers post class schedules in the classroom and also provide monthly lesson plans.
 All classes spend at least 40 to 60 minutes daily playing outdoors on the playground or indoors in the Fellowship Hall.
 The school provides children with a mid-morning snack; children bring their lunch from home and eat it “family style” in the classroom.
 Children and teachers say grace before meals.
-Note that we are a “nut-free” school.

 Our Preschool has a very active Parents’ Group that works closely with the Preschool Director.
 This is a great way for parents to support the preschool.
 Opportunities include fundraising, outreach activities, educational seminars, social events, room parenting, and substitute teaching.